alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-08-26-ibrahim-and-the-fire.md

 ---
+date: 2020/08/26
+group1: true
+hijri: Muharram 7, 1442
+lang: en
 layout: post
+mass_edited: true
 publisher: alsalafiyyah@icloud.com, salafiyyah@outlook.sa
-title: Ruling on denies Abraham was thrown in the fire
 source: Fatawa Al-Lajnah Ad-Daimah no. 1883, Question 7
-hijri: Muharram 7, 1442
-group1: true
-note: true
-locale: en
-lang: en
-category: [prophets,fatwas]
-date: 2020/08/26
 summary: Anyone who denies that Abraham was thrown into the fire is a disbeliever as they belie the Qur'an and the authentic Sunnah.
+title: Ruling on denies Abraham was thrown in the fire
 ---

 ### Question: